-Alternative B- No Impacts Expected- This parcel is a remote Trust Land grazing parcel and the existing use is expected to continue.
+Alternative B- No Impacts Expected-These parcels are remote Trust Land grazing lands and the existing use is expected to continue.

 IV.
 IMPACTS ON THE HUMAN POPULATION

 - RESOURCES potentially impacted are listed on the form, followed by common issues that would be considered. - Explain POTENTIAL IMPACTS AND MITIGATIONS following each resource heading. - Enter "NONE" If no impacts are identified or the resource is not present.